hay-kot/quick-zip-cli/docs/index.md

 ## Commands

 * `quickzip run` - Run the config file is the base directory.
-* `quickzip run --config "/path/to/config"` - Run a config file passed as an argument
+* `quickzip run "/path/to/config"` - Run a config file passed as an argument

 ## Not Yet Implemented Commands
 * `quickzip audit` - Audits the destination directories and generates a report